Porges/ways-to-play/src/games/pigeon-tickets/index.md

 <!-- excerpt -->

-In European sources it is often referred to as simply “the Chinese lottery”.
+In European sources, it is often referred to as simply “the Chinese lottery”.
 The transliteration of the game is usually given as “pak-a-poo” (most common in New Zealand) or “pak-a(h)-pu” (most common in Australia).
 In London (particularly centered around the Chinese community in Pennyfields, Poplar) it was referred to